 9.1.
 Cancellation by the Participant.
 In the event of cancellation by the Participant or his/her legal representative, a fixed and irreducible flat-rate compensation is due to WEP.
 It amounts to 25% of the total amount of the selected trip in case of cancellation more than 6 months before departure, 50% in case of cancellation between 6 and 3 months before departure, 75% between 3 months and 15 days before departure, and 100% for any cancellation less than 15 days before departure.
 In any event, WEP is authorised to offset these indemnities with the sums received by it, which are compensatory in its regard.
-To protect you in case of cancellation, WEP proposes cancellation insurance.
-See details and conditions in the section below.
+To protect you in case of cancellation, WEP proposes cancellation insurance (see details and conditions in the section below).
+For rates, see the quote/booking module.
 After the departure of the Participant, no amount is refundable in case of interruption of the trip, whatever the reason.

 10.1 Travel Insurance.
 In accordance with the regulations in force, WEP is insured under Professional Liability up to 1,600,000€ per insurance year.
 WEP's liability is not a substitute for the individual civil liability that each Participant must possess.
 The Participant must indeed have travel insurance during his trip abroad.
 Medical expenses abroad can be very high.
 On the other hand, it is important to have insurance that provides for repatriation in case of problems.
 If the Participant has an assistance contract, he must verify that it includes coverage at least equal to that described below.
 If the Participant leaves for more than 3 months, he/she must check that his/her family assistance contract covers him/her for more than 90 consecutive days, which is rarely the case!
 That's why WEP has developed tailor-made travel insurance that perfectly meets the needs of its participants, regardless of the duration of their program!
 More extensive travel insurance is also available.